Wolfffff/long-timescale-behavior/tracking/README.md

 ### labcams

-On easy and cheap way to record with realtime GPU compression is to use labcams from Joao Couto.
+On easy and cheap way to record with real-ctime GPU compression is to use labcams from Joao Couto.
 This is significantly more CPU intensive than Motif but also free and open source.

 ## SLEAP